return42/sphkerneldoc/doc/linux_src_doc/drivers/net/phy/phy_device_c.rst

         target phy_device struct

 .. _`genphy_config_advert.description`:

 Description
 -----------

-Description: Writes MII_ADVERTISE with the appropriate values, after sanitizing the values to make sure we only advertise what is supported.
+Writes MII_ADVERTISE with the appropriate values, after sanitizing the values to make sure we only advertise what is supported.
 Returns < 0 on error, 0 if the PHY's advertisement hasn't changed, and > 0 if it has changed.

 .. _`genphy_setup_forced`: